 - Email completed/updated roster to email@example.com.

-- If you send miscellaneous updates to the THC, you will be directed to make those changes on the CHC's roster and then submit the updated roster to our office.
+- If you send miscellaneous updates to the THC, you will be directed to make those changes on the CHC roster and then resubmit the updated roster to our office.

 Updates for CHC chair or marker chair are special.

-Please notify the THC of any changes to the CHC Chair or Marker Chair contact information as soon as possible, so that we maintain communication with the appropriate representatives for each county.
+Please notify the THC of any changes to the CHC Chair or Marker Chair contact information as soon as possible so that we may maintain communication with the appropriate representatives for each county.
 CHC rosters are saved to our agency servers for reference but chair contact information is entered into our agency database.
 This requires specific notification of chair contact information updates through the forms provided below:

-- CHC Chair Notification Form to provide the necessary information required to change chair contacts.
+- CHC Chair Notification Form to provide the necessary information required to change CHC Chair contact.

-- Marker Chair Authorization Form to provide necessary information to the marker program staff.
+- Marker Chair Authorization Form to provide necessary information to the THC Marker Program staff.

 Questions about CHC Appointment Process

-General Inquiries.
-Questions concerning the CHC appointment process should be directed to CHC Outreach Specialist, Nano Calderon, using email@example.com or by calling 512.463-9052.
+General Inquiries: Questions concerning the CHC appointment process should be directed to CHC Outreach Specialist, Jaclyn Zapata, using firstname.lastname@example.org or by calling 512.475.2692.

-Submission Tracking.
-County offices frequently ask about a county's track record for CHC activity.
-For this reason, our office began tracking CHC appointee roster submission tracking in 2007.
-Tracking as of November 1, 2020, provided here.
+Submission Tracking: County offices frequently ask about a county's track record for CHC activity.
+For this reason, our office began tracking CHC appointee roster submissions in 2007.
+Tracking as of July 15, 2022, provided here.

-Bylaw Directives.
-Most CHCs have bylaws but the degree to which a set of bylaws have "teeth" depends on the content, its radification process, and how county government views validity of document.
-Regardless, please check with CHC to see if bylaws direct existing appointees to provide a list of potential appointees to the commissioners' court.
+Bylaw Directives: Most CHCs have bylaws but the degree to which a set of bylaws have "teeth" depends on the content, its radification process, and how county government views validity of documents.
+Regardless, please check with the CHC to see if bylaws direct existing appointees to provide a list of potential appointees to the commissioners' court.

-Below is a list of supplemental documents created by THC's CHC Outreach Program for county officials.
-These documents may help provide more information on responsibilities associated with CHCs.
+Below is a list of supplemental documents created by CHC Outreach Program staff for county officials.
+These documents help provide more information on responsibilities associated with CHCs: